• Remembering

 Personality and Wholeness in Therapy: An Enneagram-Informed Book

 David Daniels and Dan Siegel were long-standing colleagues and friends.
-Dan stated it best in the foreword to David and Suzanne’s book on the Enneagram and relationships:
+Dan stated it best in the foreword to David and Suzanne’s book The Enneagram, Relationships, and Intimacy:

 “I had known David for 15 years before he left us.
 We were two psychiatrists, each a bit off the mainstream path, and both steadfastly dedicated to the helping and healing profession and the integration of science and contemplative traditions.”